Kanban-Zai/kanban-zai-version-1.0/core.md

 everybody.

-A deviation is not a retrospective in the agile sense, for example, a deviation allows you to introduce ( or remove ) a Team-Norm.
+A deviation is not a retrospective in the agile sense, for example, a deviation allows you to introduce ( or remove ) a Team-Norm, change a constraint, implement a module or change the origin point of your extension.

 You don't have to change settings in a deviation but it provides a regular opportunity for anyone to do so.
-However it is MANDATORY that only members of the team may change team settings and norms.
+However it is MANDATORY that only current members of the team may change team settings and norms.

 IMPORTANT NOTE: A deviation must be run regularly with the maximum time allowed between deviations being 3 monthly.
 You
                 must run a deviation a minimum of 4 times per year to keep your Kanban-Zai status active.